Blackout (Britney Spears album)

 Blackout is the fifth studio album by American singer Britney Spears.
 It was released on October 25, 2007, by Jive Records.

-Her first studio album since In the Zone (2003), Blackout was recorded between March 2006 and June 2007, while Spears' personal struggles were highly publicized and overshadowed her professional projects.
-During the production, she gave birth to her second son, filed for divorce from Kevin Federline, and suffered from a nervous breakdown.
-She executive produced the album, working with producers Danja, Bloodshy & Avant, Sean Garrett, and The Neptunes, among others; it remains Spears' sole record which she executive produced.
-The result was primarily a dance-pop and electropop record with Euro disco and dubstep influences, with lyrical themes revolving around love, fame, media scrutiny, sex, and clubbing.
-Guest vocalists included Keri Hilson, Robyn, Pharrell Williams, and Danja.
+Its production and release occurred as Spears' personal struggles were highly publicized and overshadowed her professional projects.
+She executive-produced the album, working with producers Danja, Bloodshy & Avant, Sean Garrett, and the Neptunes, among others; it is the only album on which Spears is credited as the executive producer.
+The final result was primarily a dance-pop and electropop record with R&B, Euro disco and dubstep influences, with lyrical themes revolving around love, fame, media scrutiny, sex, and clubbing.

-Blackout was originally scheduled to be released on November 13 in the United States, but was rush-released after being leaked online.
-At the time of its release, some music critics described it as Spears' most progressive and consistent album to date, while others dismissed it due to Spears' controversial public image.
-Although it was expected to debut atop the US Billboard 200, it ended up debuting at number two due to a last-minute change in Billboards rules, with first-week sales of 290,000 copies.
-The album was later certified platinum by the Recording Industry Association of America (RIAA).
+Blackout was originally slated for November 13, 2007, but was rush-released after leaking online.
+Initial reviews were polarized: some critics described it as Spears' most progressive and consistent album to date, while others dismissed it due to her controversial public image.
+The album charted at number one in Canada and Ireland while reaching the top five in the Australia, Brazil, France, Greece, Japan, Mexico, Scotland, Switzerland, the United Kingdom, and the United States.
+Blackout later received platinum certifications from Australia, Canada, Ireland, Poland, Russia, the United Kingdom, and the United States.
 It won Best Album at the 2008 MTV Europe Music Awards.
-By the end of 2008, it had sold 3.1 million copies worldwide, but was deemed commercially disappointing compared to its predecessors.
+By the end of 2008, it had sold 3.1 million copies worldwide.